- The new North Korean leader carries out his first public inspection of the military

-- North Korean media publish annual New Year's message
+- State-run media publish the annual New Year's message

-- New leader deserves "absolute trust," editorial says
+- Kim Jong Un, who succeeded his father, deserves "absolute trust," editorial says

 - It says 2012 will usher prosperity

-North Korea is urging its people to show allegiance to the death for new leader Kim Jong Un.
+The visit came on the same day that North Korea urged its people to show allegiance to the death for Kim Jong Un.